Born and raised in Toronto, ON.

 OTHER THEATRE: The Birds and the Bees (Thousand Islands Playhouse, Western Theatre Company).
 Dora nominations: The Drawer Boy (TPM); Girl in the Goldfish Bowl (Tarragon); 1492 (Theatre Columbus); Sterling nomination: Later Life (Citadel).

-FILM & TELEVISION: Suits (season 6 & 7); Business Ethics, Nikita, Murdoch Mysteries, Picture Day, Stockholm (feature film).
+FILM & TELEVISION: Suits (season 6 & 7); Murdoch Mysteries, Picture Day, Star Trek Shorts, Mrs. America and Zeus.

 John Jarvis has appeared in a number of Soulpepper productions in the past, including The Way of the World, Ring Around the Moon, and The Time of Your Life (returning in 2011).
 John reprises his roles as Jacob Marley and the three ghosts for this year's production of A Christmas Carol.

 A Christmas Carol has a long history with Soulpepper.
 What's it like coming back for the fifth time to do this production?

 John Jarvis (JJ)